mackay218/MEAN-to-do-list/README.md

 GETTING STARTED

 Install Node Express and Mongoose in the project.
-Make sure Mongo connects by runnint 'mongod' in a seperate terminal before running the project.
+Make sure Mongo connects by running 'mongod' in a seperate terminal before starting the project with npm start.

 Completed Features